 Light, thin, cotton works best because as soon as the wax is applied to the cloth it coats it, making it thicker.
 If the material is too thick to begin with, it isn’t pliable enough and isn’t very easy to use as a wrap.
 Go for a thin cotton, like that of a light summer bed sheet.
 If you are trying to keep costs down, then you can use old (clean) cotton sheets.
 I also suggest not using white fabric as the beeswax gives it a bit of a yellow tinge which can make the material look a bit dingy.
 Instead, go for some fun, bright patterns.

 Before you apply the wax mix, clean and thoroughly dry the cloth.
-In order to prevent the material from fraying and to make it look tidier, use pinking shears to cut your edges.
+To prevent the material from fraying and to make it look tidier, use pinking shears to cut your edges.

 If you have a sewing machine, then you can also sew sandwich and snack bags.
 If you are doing this, it’s easier to sew them first before treating them, as the wax treatment makes it difficult to sew.